We have developed the following categories to demonstrate the diversity in the roles that exist across the GSE profession

 Roles include: as above for deep specialist, technical project management & performing intelligent supplier and customer functions.
 They may identify with project management, security, operational research, government social research and other analytical professions.

-Policy makers who use their scientific understanding or domain knowledge to add value to the areas they work in.
-Depending on their background and expertice, some will have an affiliation to a professional body or institution, but, many will not, for example, those work in cross-disciplinary areas.
+Affiliates use their scientific understanding or domain knowledge to add value to the areas they work in.
+Depending on their background and expertise, some will have an affiliation to a professional body or institution, but, many will not, for example, those work in cross-disciplinary areas.